Start Tekla Structures

 - Configuration consists of a set of features that the user is entitled to based on the license agreement.

-If you are a company administrator, see Overview of environments, roles and licenses.
+If you are a company administrator, see Overview of environments, roles, and configurations.

 Choose your Tekla Structures setup